 In order to replace this soon-to-be retired generation, we are constructing Kentucky’s first natural gas combined-cycle generating unit at our Cane Run location in Jefferson County.

-In August of 2014, we notified the Kentucky Public Service Commission that we plan to pursue our request to construct a 10-megawatt solar generating facility in Mercer County at our E.W.
+In addition, the Kentucky Public Service Commission approved our request to construct a 10-megawatt solar generating facility in Mercer County at our E.W.
 Brown Generating Station.
-If approved, the facility would go online in 2016.
+The facility is expected to go online in 2016.

 Complying with regulations

 - The U.S. Environmental Protection Agency sets health-based standards, which are reviewed every five years, under the Clean Air Act Rules that apply to all emission sources in communities across the country.
 Examples of sources we see every day in our communities include vehicles, businesses and power plants.

 - The utility industry is one of the most regulated industries in the nation.
 At LG&E and KU, we are continually investing in our facilities to ensure our company complies with local, state and federal environmental regulations.

 - This includes monitoring, measuring and reporting our facilities’ performances to the appropriate regulatory agencies.

 General characteristics of coal combustion residuals